liml-lang/documentation/README.md

 If you write comment like this, parser cannot recognize that it is a comment.
 Parser will think ```some ;comment``` as a value

+## Using LIML Library
+LIML Library basically includes parser and writer.
+With this, you can parse and modify LIML file smoothly.

+Currently, LIML library supports the programming languages listed below.

+* python